jingax/Snake-Game-Python/README.md

 Snake Game using pygame in Python

 It is a simple sanke game in which the player controls the sanke with arrow keys and makes the snake eat the food appearing randomly.<br>
-It shows current score and Highest score of the local system.
+It shows current score and Highest score of the local system.<br>
-The game speed increases as the score increases.
+The game speed increases as the score increases.<br>
 It has background music.

 # Instructions to modify game